Lod: Neolithic and Chalcolithic

-Bronze Age

 Early Bronze

-In the Early Bronze, the site was an important located within the central coastal plain, along the Nahal Ayyalon, between the Judean Shephelah and the Mediterranean coast.
-Other important nearby sites were Tel Dalit, Tel Bareqet, Khirbat Abu Hamid/Shoham North, Tel Afeq, Azor and Tel Aviv.
+In the Early Bronze, it was an important settlement in the central coastal plain between the Judean Shephelah and the Mediterranean coast, along Nahal Ayalon.
+Other important nearby sites were Tel Dalit, Tel Bareqet, Khirbat Abu Hamid (Shoham North), Tel Afeq, Azor and Jaffa.

-Early Bronze IB

 Two architectural phases belong to the late EB I in Area B. The first phase had a mudbrick wall, while the late phase included a circulat stone structure.
 Later excavations have produced an occupation later, Stratum IV.
 It consists of two phases, Stratum IVb with mudbrick wall on stone foundations and rounded exterior corners.
 In Stratum IVa there was a mudbrick wall with no stone foundations, with imported Egyptian potter and local pottery imitations.

 Another excavations revealed nine occupation strata.
 Strata VI-III belonged to Early Bronze IB.
 The material culture showed Egyptian imports in strata V and IV.

-Early Bronze II

-Occupationed continued into Early Bronze II with four strata (V-II).
+Occupation continued into Early Bronze II with four strata (V-II).
 There was continuity in the material culture and indications of centralized urban planning.